Secure cloud based

 Some of the main causes for wastage is associated with incorrect temperatures, high humidity or poor airflow.
 All of these can be caused by access doors being left open or continuous access by staff members or customers.
 With OmniWatch you are able to keep a detailed record of when, and for how long, a door is open for.

-As well as door sensors, activity detection sensors are ideal to detect vibrations and sudden movements.
+As well as door sensors, accelerometers and vibration detection sensors are ideal to detect vibrations and sudden movements.
 Pairing a sensor with the internal motors of a walk in freezer and establishing a pattern of behaviour is easy.

 Unwanted water within a fridge or freezer can possibly lead to spoilage and wasted product.
 It can also encourage growth of bacteria or cross-contamination of other products on the shelves.